section-engineering-education/engineering-education/content/articles/JavaSript-Shopping-Cart/index.md

 Building a shopping cart can be done in an assortment of ways.
 In this tutorial, I will ll show you how to make a shopping cart using arrays and objects.
 <!--more-->
 ### The approach
-1. You initially have a curated list of shopping items.
+- Initially, you have a curated list of shopping items.
-2. Each item has a counter variable.
+- Each item has a counter variable.
-3. You decrease or increase the counter on adding the item to the cart.
+- You decrease or increase the counter on adding the item to the cart.

 We will use the Javascript event listeners to handle these activities.